 When Stewart described the show to USA Today as “Just an odd show with really cool music,” he wasn’t kidding.
 Being on MTV, music was a given.
 But Stewart helped to give a more mainstream platform to dozens of musicians who never would’ve made the cut on a network late-night show.

-Among his menagerie of guests were Blind Melon, Slayer, Warren Zevon, Buffalo Tom, Naughty by Nature, White Zombie, Faith No More, Notorious B.I.G., and Marilyn Manson (who famously ended his set by trashing the musical stage and getting a piggyback ride from Stewart).
+Among his menagerie of guests were Blind Melon, Slayer, Warren Zevon, Buffalo Tom, Naughty by Nature, White Zombie, Faith No More, Notorious B.I.G., and Marilyn Manson (who famously ended his set by trashing the stage and getting a piggyback ride from Stewart).

-The show’s failure was not a complete surprise to Stewart, who shared his mixed feelings about the move to syndication with the Chicago Tribune.
+The show’s failure on that larger scale was not a complete surprise to Stewart, who shared his mixed feelings about the move to syndication with the Chicago Tribune.
 “There are going to be people in the audience who are 20 years old that think it sucks and don’t get it or don’t like it.
 And there are going to be people who are 50 and do,” he said.
 “I had to make peace with the fact that if this works, great, and if it doesn’t, you have to be OK with that, too.
 You can’t go into it thinking, ‘If I do this and they take this away, what’s going to happen to me?'
 You have to know that you can always open an ice-cream store.”

-Two weeks later, Letterman was sitting on Stewart’s couch as a guest on the final episode, which aired June 23, 1995.
+Two weeks later, Letterman was sitting on Stewart’s couch as a guest on the final episode, which aired on June 23, 1995.
 Buffalo Tom provided the musical sendoff.
 Guests were served margaritas and given taxi rides home.

-But the rumors turned out to be just that.
+But the rumors turned out to be just that—rumors.
 The Larry Sanders Show poked fun at this common talk show scenario by casting Stewart—as himself—as a possible replacement to the series’ fictional host (played by Garry Shandling).

 11. The show’s writers and directors went on to do great things.